Queensland Termites: What Are They and How to Deter Them

 Queensland is one of the most beautiful places to live, with a coastline that many around the world are jealous of.
-However, there is one issue that does affect numerous homeowners in the area: termites.
+However, there is one issue that does affect numerous homeowners: termites.
 In this article, we will look at the types of termites in Queensland and how to get rid of termites in Queensland.

 Why are Termites so Bad?